Fanfic / Harry Potter and The Invincible TechnoMage

 - Not to actual elves, though- those Harry is rather nice towards.

-- Shapeshifting Excludes Clothing: Played in a horrible enough manner with Peter Pettigrew, who, after being severely injured, attempts to shapeshift into a mouse... not taking into account he's full of steel screws.
+- Shapeshifting Excludes Clothing: Played in a horrible enough manner with Peter Pettigrew, who, after being severely injured, attempts to shapeshift into a rat... not taking into account he's full of steel screws.

-- Shout-Out: There's a brief reference to Gotham City from the DC Universe put in as an in-joke.
+- Shout-Out: There's several brief references to Gotham City from the DC Universe put in as an in-joke.
 Also, Harry is reading a Garfield book while on trial by the Ministry as they attempt to declare Tony Stark's adoption illegal.

 - Straw Loser: Severus, Dumbledore, Fudge... pretty much the fic is a continual "You suck" to the Magical World and the Potterverse.